patchstack/documentation/src/content/docs/Patchstack App/Account settings/billing-invoices.md

 sidebar:
   order: 9.2
 ---

+To view your billing settings and past invoices, click on your name on Patchstack App (at the bottom left corner of the screen), then navigate to the **Billing & invoices** page, or click here: https://app.patchstack.com/billing/info

 On the **Billing & invoices** page you can see the information about your plan; when is the next billing date and download invoices.

 By scrolling down, you see general data about your invoices and download these as PDF files.